What are HTTP headers?

 - For example, if the app has an upload functionality that lets users upload images only of type PNG, the

-, thus even after uploading a non-PNG file (suppose PHP) will only be processed asimage/png
+Content-Typeheader will have the value set asimage/png, thus even after uploading a non-PNG file (suppose PHP) will only be processed asimage/pngby the browser.

 X-Content-Type-Options: nosniff